SeatWith/typst-packages/packages/preview/acrotastic/0.1.0/README.md

 Moreover you have to be careful when using states.

 - For every acronym "ABC" that you define, the state named "acronym-state-ABC" is initialized and used.
 To avoid errors, do not try to use this state manually for other purposes.
 Similarly, the state named "acronyms" is reserved to Acrotastic.
 Please avoid using it.
 - The functions above are leveraging the state `display` function and only works if the return value is actually printed in the document.
-For more information on states, see the [Typst documentation on states]([State Type – Typst Documentation](https://typst.app/docs/reference/introspection/state/)).
+For more information on states, see the [Typst documentation on states](https://typst.app/docs/reference/introspection/state/).

 ## Contributing